maiah/ubuntu-hacks/accidentally_uninstalled_wpa_supplicant.md

 $ wpa_supplicant
 ```

-- Then it should show the ff drivers for example:
+- Then it should show the ff drivers for example.
+The `nl80211` is the generic driver installed by default.
+You might also see the specific network wifi driver if available.
 ```
 drivers:
   nl80211 = Linux nl80211/cfg80211